 Perfectly seasoned tours in Guérande and Noirmoutier

-Visit the salt marshes otherwise - Guérande, Noirmoutier, Olonne
+Visit the salt marshes differently - Guérande, Noirmoutier, Olonne

 Discover three original ways to get to grips with the craft of the salt workers and merchants who have harvested this white gold since the Gallo-Roman era on the coasts of the Vendée and Loire-Atlantique.